My 2019 New Year Trip

 We travel not to escape life, but for life not to escape us.

-There are so many places in Tibet where I haven't travel so every winter during the less tourist season; I used to take an opportunity to visit many remote areas in Tibet.
+There are so many places in Tibet where I haven't traveled so every winter during the less tourist season; I used to take an opportunity to visit many remote areas in Tibet.

 No matter if it's a work wound, family wound, or relationship wound, Tibet is known as one of the best places to heal for many Travelers.

 2019 Tibetan New Year Losar

 Even though New Year is actually the time for gathering, but this time I have left the crowd and traveled alone to East Tibet Nyingchi Kongpo area and East South Tibet Tsetang Lhoka area.

-Tibetan New Year Losar for the year 2019 starts on February 5th as the Day1.
+Tibetan New Year Losar for the year 2019 starts on February 5th as Day1.
 Tibetans celebrate two New Years.

 The first is the harvest new year, which will happen one month before the actual new year.

-Harvest new year is celebrated in Shigatse area, Nyingchi Kongpo area, and some area in Kham.
-These areas celebrate one month before since the farmer's field harvest happens a bit earlier.
+Harvest new year is celebrated in the Shigatse area, the Nyingchi Kongpo area, and some areas in Kham.
+These areas celebrate one month before the farmer's field harvest happens a bit earlier.

 The actual new year will be celebrating after one month from the harvest new year.
 This new year will be celebrated almost by all the places in Tibet.